openmrv/MRV/Modules_2/ccdc.md

 3. Forest Gain
 4. Forest Loss

 For the sake of this exercise, we are also going to assume we do not care about conversion from Forest to Water.
-While this assumption might not be valid for all purposes, it is often true that natural conversions are less important than conversion to human-modified classes such as Settlements or Herbaceous.
+While this assumption might not be valid for all purposes, for national greenhouse gas inventories it is often true that natural conversions are less important than conversion to human-modified classes such as Settlements or Herbaceous.
 Furthermore, we are going to create it for a two year time period (2016-2018).
 The dates can be modified by changing the 'startDate' and 'endDate' parameters.

-Like in the Mozambique tutorial, we need to first load the CCDC API, define a study region, and define a few simple parameters.
+Like in the Cambodia tutorial, we need to first load the CCDC API, define a study region, and define a few simple parameters.
 Note that for most applications these parameters do not need to be adjusted.
-However, users should ensure the _yearProperty_, lcClasses, and numericClasses match their training data.
+However, users should ensure the _yearProperty_, _lcClasses_, and _numericClasses_ match their training data.

 ```javascript
 // Load CCDC API